facelessuser/BracketHighlighter/docs/customize.md

 If you are curious about my personal configuration, here it is.
 The color scheme I use is from my [Aprosopo theme](https://github.com/facelessuser/Aprosopo).

 !!! note "Note"
     If a scope is not defined, it won't change the color.
 For instance, below I assign the hash rule for C/C++ preprocessors conditionals to `brackethighlighter.c_define`, but I don't have `brackethighlighter.c_define` in my theme `<dict>`.
-So it will look like the default color, white.
+So it will look like the default color for this theme, white.

 **My personal conf: bh_core.sublime-settings**